 In California, driving under the influence of alcohol of drugs, more commonly referred to as DUI, is a crime and not merely a traffic violation.
 This is also true in every other jurisdiction in the United States.
-While most traffic violations are infractions, a DUI offense will be charged as a misdemeanor or a felony and is punishable by jail time.
+While most traffic violations are infractions, a DUI offense is a criminal violation and will either be charged as a misdemeanor or a felony, which are both punishable by jail time.

 Being arrested for a DUI can be an expensive and embarrassing experience that can also lead to some of the following consequences:

 - Suspension of professional license (i.e. pharmacy, nursing, real estate, medical, etc.)

 - Difficulty obtaining a professional license

 - Inability to get student loans